Learn how to build a programmatic SEO site nocode for less than $70 a month with Webflow (and other tools).

 To add crowdsourced layer to your project, you need to: 1) Create forms to your pages to collect data from visitors or users about certain programmatic data; 2) Create backend logic to summarize the data (eg. average ratings).
 One way to instantly sync the form submissions from Webflow to a database tool is through webhooks - you can learn more here.

 Newsflash!
 SEO is a long-term play that requires patience.
-But there are a few things you can do to accelerate your organic traffic growth.
+But these are a few tactics that can help accelerate your organic traffic growth.

 This is the most difficult part of any SEO project.
-You can google and find hundreds of tactics for building backlinks online, with the most recommended being guest posting.
+You can google and find hundreds of tactics for building backlinks online.
 Unfortunately, there are no great growth hacks.
 My main suggestion would be to get out there and share great content relevant to your niche.
 If you want to take a shortcut, there are multiple paid options for building backlinks, such as Help My Rank and EIN Presswire.
+You can also find directory sites related to your niche or startups, that will allow you to post your project and receive dofollow backlinks.

 Simply put, by adding more content, you increase the keywords you can rank for.
 It's important to do this gradually after launching as submitting 1000s of pages all at once can turn on Google's spam radar.